View this PGP as a PDF file.

 Principles of Good Practice:

 - The school adheres to all applicable local, state, and federal laws and regulations, including those that require nondiscriminatory practice in administering its financial aid policies.

 - The school operates within the context of both short- and long-range financial aid budget and policy goals.

-- The school uses objective research to measure the effectiveness of its progress towards its goals, and communicates the outcomes to its constituents, as appropriate.
+- The school uses objective research to measure the effectiveness of its progress toward its goals, and communicates the outcomes to its constituents as appropriate.